steveicarus/iverilog/vvp/README.txt

    &A '<' <symbol> , <base> <width> '>'

-The <symbol> is the label for a variable array, and the <number> is the cannonical word index as an unsigned integer.
+The <symbol> is the label for a variable array, and the <number> is the canonical word index as an unsigned integer.
 The second form retrives the index from thread space (<width> bits starting at <base>).

 * The &PV<> argument